-Impairment of other tangible and intangible assets and useful lives
+Impairment of tangible assets and intangible assets with indefinite useful lie

-The Reporting Entity's management tests annually whether tangible and intangible assets have suffered impairment in accordance with accounting policies.
+The Reporting Entity's management tests annually whether tangible assets and intangible assets with indefinite life have suffered impairment in accordance with accounting policies.
 The recoverable amount of an asset is determined based on value-in-use method.
 This method uses estimated cash flow projections over the estimated useful life of the asset discounted using market rates.